aws-ia/terraform-hashicorp-cloud_workspace/README.md

 > !!!!CAUTION!!!!: Make sure your credential are secured ourside version control (and follow secrets mangement bestpractices)

-# Deploy this module (instruction for linux or mac)
+# How to use this module to setup the deploy example for your module (instruction for linux or mac)

-## Clone the repo (requires git client)

-> !!!!WARNING!!!!: Run these commands in order:

 Clone the **aws-ia/terraform-hashicorp-cloud_workspace** repository.

 `git clone https://github.com/aws-ia/terraform-hashicorp-cloud_workspace.git`

-Change directory to the root directory.
+Copy **terraform-hashicorp-cloud_workspace/setup_workspace** folder to the root of your module

+eg: `cp terraform-hashicorp-cloud_workspace/setup_workspace /path/to/your/module`

+Create `deploy` folder in the root of your module.

+eg: `mkdir /path/to/your/module/deploy`

+Change to setup_workspace directory

-`cd terraform-hashicorp-cloud_workspace`
+`cd /path/to/your/module/setup_workspace`

-Initalize terrafrom module

-`terraform init`

-Run terraform apply with tfvars file
+Run to following commands in order:

+terraform init

-`terraform apply  -var-file="$HOME/.aws/terraform.tfvars"`
+`terraform apply` or `terraform apply -var-file="$HOME/.aws/terraform.tfvars"`

+> This command generates a `backend.hcl`

+cd ../deploy

+You will see a backend.hcl for newly created workspace